The "big shot" lawyer, as Charles W.B. Fels described himself, was at the top of his game.

 Some, looking back over the years, now see omens that showed the way to the seminary: an emotional encounter with a friend in need, or a passing remark -- 'You'd make a good priest' -- that now seem prophetic.
 Many grew up in religiously observant families.
 Others, led to the church in a personal crisis, started on a path toward hoping to share the way out with others.

-A mastery gunnery sergeant, he rose to the top ranks of enlisted men in aviation maintenance, working on the air frames of AV-8s, Broncos and OV-10s and serving at bases here, in the Persian Gulf, Europe and Asia.
+A master gunnery sergeant, he rose to the top ranks of enlisted men in aviation maintenance, working on the air frames of AV-8s, Broncos and OV-10s and serving at bases here and in the Persian Gulf, Europe and Asia.
 A native of Nashville, he traveled around the world six times.

-"There are so many people who don't know Christ, and I see God using me as an instrument, using me to get people to know Jesus Christ," Frazier, 54, said.
+"There are so many people who don't know Christ, and I see God using me as an instrument, using me to get people to know Jesus Christ," said Frazier, 54.
 "I have a sense of giving back, because I have such a sense of being blessed.
 It's about being a shepherd."

 "It was like the fast part of the Mississippi River.
 It got faster and faster," he said.